Law, Respect, Expertise: History

 The party was founded in June 2022 by figures linked to Charter 2022, an initiative opposing COVID-19 restrictions and vaccinations.
 Lawyer Jindřich Rajchl, a former member of the Tricolour Citizens' Movement, became its first leader.
 The party largely focused on energy policy during the press conferences held to launch the party.
 In July 2022, the party announced it would nominate seven candidates for the 2022 Czech Senate election, including Hana Zelená and Ivan Noveský.

 The party gained some media attention during August 2022 when Rajchl appeared in a Sanep poll for preferred Prime Minister, finishing fourth with 7.9%.
 On 3 September 2022, Rajchl and other prominent members of the party appeared at an anti-government demonstration on Wenceslas Square.

 PRO participated in the 2022 Czech Senate election with seven candidates.
 Jana Zwyrtek Hamplová, who was endorsed by PRO, advanced to the second round and eventually won the seat.

 After underwhelming results for both parties in the 2024 European Parliament election, PRO and Freedom and Direct Democracy (SPD) formed an electoral alliance with Tricolour for the 2024 Czech regional elections.

 On 25 July 2025, deputy leader Ivana Turková left the party in protest against party cooperation with SPD for the 2025 Czech parliamentary election.

 On 26 September 2025, leader of the South Moravian organization Michal Hašek, leader of the Karlovy Vary Region organization Michal Riško and leader of the Liberec Region organization Ludmila Křivánková left the party in protest against Rajchl's leadership.

+On 6 December 2025, Jindřich Rajchl was reelected in a PRO leadership election, with 101 out of 101 votes, as the only candidate.